syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/resolve-pdfium-issue.md

 ```

-## Steps to resolve the pdfium issue in docker environment
+## Steps to resolve the PDFium issue in docker environment

 * The issue, “The type initializer for ‘Syncfusion.EJ2.PdfViewer.PdfiumNative’ threw an exception” occurs due to the missing of pdfium dependency in the docker environment.
 To resolve this, Incorporate the following commands into your Dockerfile to install the pdfium dependency.